 While there don’t appear to be specific guidelines on who can become a member, BTFC was created to serve Black and brown content creators and professionals.

 The Blackhouse Foundation was formed in 2006 by three friends who wanted to see more Black representation in films and audiences at major film festivals.
-Since then, they’ve had a consistent presence at film festivals around the world.
-They also host about seven events each year in New York and LA.
+Since then, they’ve had a consistent presence at film festivals around the world, celebrating Black excellence in entertainment and highlighting fresh Black voices.

-Their longest festival relationship is with Sundance where they hold panels and community events each year.
+Their longest festival relationship is with Sundance, where they’ve held panels and community events nearly every year since the organization’s conception.

-To get involved, follow them on Instagram or sign up for their newsletter for details on upcoming events.
+To get involved, follow the Blackhouse Foundation on Instagram or sign up for their newsletter for details on upcoming events.

-There don’t appear to be specific guidelines on who can attend The Blackhouse Foundation’s events, but the organization was created to serve Black filmmakers and audiences.
+There are no specific guidelines on who can attend The Blackhouse Foundation’s events, but the organization was created to serve Black filmmakers and audiences.

-Follow their social media or sign up for their newsletter for information on event costs.
+Follow their social media or sign up for their newsletter for information on event tickets and costs.

 The nonprofit hosts networking mixers, interviews with experts, and conferences.
-Their biggest annual events are the Annual BWFN Short Film Festival and the BWFN Summit.
+Their biggest events are the BWFN Short Film Competition and the annual BWFN Summit.

-Most of their events are open to the public, but you can also join as a member.
-You can email blackwomenfilm@gmail.com for details on the benefits of membership.
+Most events are open to the public, but you can also join as a member.
+Email blackwomenfilm@gmail.com for details on the benefits of membership.

 “Membership is open to persons of all races, cultures and creeds.”